Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Partial Bell polynomials as -hypergeometric polynomials

-This counts vector $(s_1,...,s_n)$ is the main concern of this paper.
-Let us call it the size index, following a terminology by \cite{sibuya1993}.
+This count vector $(s_1,...,s_n)$ is the main concern of this paper.
+Let us call it the size index, following a terminology introduced by Sibuya \cite{sibuya1993}.
 The partial Bell polynomials are defined on the support (\ref{set:part}) with a sequence of non-negative numbers $w_1,w_2,...$ \cite{comtet1974}:

-with a convention $B_{0,k}(w_\cdot)=\delta_{0,k}$.
-To investigate ordered sizes of clusters associated versions of the partial Bell polynomials are defined in \cite{mano2016}.
-They are generalizations of the partial Bell polynomials and come from setting restrictions to the support.
-Several ``associated'' numbers in combinatorics literature.
-The associated Stirling numbers and the associated generalized factorial coefficients \cite{charalambides2005} are examples of the associated partial Bell polynomials.
-The associated partial Bell polynomials are partial Bell polynomials with setting some terms of the non-negative sequence to zero.
-Defining the associated versions is useful for our discussion.
+with the convention $B_{0,k}(w_\cdot)=\delta_{0,k}$.
+The author has defined associated versions of the partial Bell polynomials \cite{mano2017}.
+They are generalizations of the partial Bell polynomials and come from setting restrictions on the support.
+The associated partial Bell polynomials are partial Bell polynomials with some terms of the non-negative sequence set to zero.
+Defining the associated versions is useful for the following discussion.

-\begin{definition}[\cite{mano2016}] Suppose a partial Bell polynomial $B_{n,k}(w)$ which is defined by a infinite sequence of non-negative numbers $w_1, w_2,...$.
+\begin{definition}[\cite{mano2017}] Consider a partial Bell polynomial $B_{n,k}(w)$ that is defined by an infinite sequence of non-negative numbers $w_1, w_2,...$.
 The associated partial Bell polynomials are defined as follows.